Tel AvivTravel Guide

 The architecture of the Old City of Jaffa, more than 3 000 years old, is contrasted with 20th century buildings, bustling flea markets with high-end boutiques.
 In Tel Aviv, people of Jewish, Arab and European descent live side by side and the eclectic culinary scene is testament to this melting pot of cultures.

-A vacation in Tel Aviv is guaranteed to anything but boring.
+A holiday in Tel Aviv is guaranteed to anything but boring.
 Keep reading to find out more.

 Tel Aviv quick facts